Remembering Martin Gardner

 The following problem is quite incredible, because it seems to lack sufficient data for a solution.
 A cylindrical hole has been bored straight through the center of a solid sphere.
 It is exactly six inches long.
 What is the volume remaining in the sphere?

 My most memorable exchange with Martin Gardner was over this problem.
 At the time I sent him the following solution: “I do not (yet) have the mathematical knowledge to solve the problem.
 But assuming that the text does not contain a misprint it would appear that it is not necessary to know the diameter of the sphere or the diameter of the drill bit.
 Just the length of the cylindrical hole through the middle is enough, the remaining volume will be constant.
 If that is the case then I can drill a hole of zero diameter through a sphere with a diameter of six inches.
-So the remaining volume will be 4/3 Pi r³ = 113.09733 cubic inches (I can do the volume of a sphere).”
+So the remaining volume will be 4/3 π r³ = 113.09733 cubic inches (I can do the volume of a sphere).”
 Martin wrote back commending my ingenuity, and many years later, when I finally met him, he remembered this exchange and even the fairly silly pseudonym I had used at the time.

-A more recent puzzle involved a desk block perpetual calendar (like the one on the left).
+A more recent puzzle involved a desk block perpetual calendar (like the one above).
 The day is indicated simply by arranging two cubes so that their front faces give the date.
 The face of each cube has a single digit, 0 through 9, and one can arrange the cubes so that their front faces indicated any date from 01, 02, 03 … to 31.
 On the left cube of the calendar you can see two faces whose digits are 1 and 2.
 On the right cube you can see three faces, 1, 3 and 4.
 What are the four digits that cannot not be seen on the left cube and the three that cannot be seen on the right cube?

 In case you get hooked, there are many other Gardner books with mathematical and logical puzzles.
 I remember one (of many) he gave me when I visited him in Hastings-on-Hudson: there are three on/off switches on the ground floor of a house.
 One is connected to a light bulb on the second floor, the other two are unconnected.
 The switches are all in the off position.
 You can switch any position and then go upstairs and examine the bulb.
 Can you tell which switch is connected in a single try?
 Work out the solution yourself, I will not reveal it here.